Fokko/iceberg/format/spec.md

 | **`engine-name`**        | "spark"    | Name of the engine that created the snapshot                    |
 | **`engine-version`**     | "3.5.4"    | Version of the engine that created the snapshot                 |

-### Encoding of `current-snapshot-id`
+### Assignment of Snapshot IDs and `current-snapshot-id`

+Writers should produce positive values for snapshot ids in a manner that minimizes the probability of id collisions and should verify the id does not conflict with existing snapshots.

 The Java implementation writes `-1` for  "no current snapshot" with V1 and V2 tables and considers this equivalent to missing/null.
 This has never been formalized in the spec but for compatibility other implementations can accept `-1` as `null`.
-The Java implementation will no longer write `-1` and will use null for "no current snapshot for all tables with a version greater than or equal to V3
+The Java implementation will no longer write `-1` and will use null for "no current snapshot" for all tables with a version greater than or equal to V3

 ## Appendix G: Geospatial Notes